taskett/taskett/_posts/2019-08-28-time-anxiety.md

 I wish I could tell you that the story ends there, that he taught me how to let go of my unceasing quest for perfection and we lived happily ever after.

-But I had a serious problem and I wasn’t taking responsibility for getting help.
+But I had a real problem and I wasn’t taking responsibility for getting help.
 I kept working in my spare time.
 I denied that anything was seriously wrong with me.
 Time anxiety was a key part of my identity.
 Letting go of it meant relearning how I define my worth, potentially losing my friendship network, and possibly letting my life pass me by.

 #### What I didn't see was that I'd built up an identity around experiencing the entirety of life that, in the end, cost me many of the things I cared about most.